The Sky — Ka Lani

 Some Hawaiian words for rain from Orion Magazine.

-Maps of the names for the clouds and rains in Manoa (a place famous for its rainbows): https://www.manoaheritagecenter.org/moolelo/manoa-valley/wind-and-rain-names/
+Maps of the names for the wind and rains in Manoa (a place famous for its rainbows): https://www.manoaheritagecenter.org/moolelo/manoa-valley/wind-and-rain-names/

 Brooke Morales has a routine of painting the sky every single day, and shares videos of her painting technique: https://www.lifenoticed.com/365-skies-2024/